Sunday Sessions with Scott Le Duc

 2. Foundation: Experience (including error) provides the basis for learning activities.

-3. Self-concept: Adults need to be responsible for their decisions on education; involvement in the planning and evaluation of their instruction.
+3. Self-concept: Adults need to be responsible for their decisions on education; and involvement in the planning and evaluation of their instruction.

 4. Readiness: Adults are most interested in learning subjects having immediate relevance to their work and/or personal lives.